dema22/ecommerce-test/README.md

 ```
   Docker-compose
 ```

 # How to Running The App

 1. cd into ecommerce
 2. Do `docker-compose build`
 3. Do `docker-compose up`
-4. For stopping the app : Kill the container gracefully with control+C or do `docker-compose down`
+4. To stop the app, gracefully kill the container using Ctrl+C or run:  `docker-compose down`

 # How to Consume The App

-You can  go to https://editor.swagger.io/ and paste the content of the swagger-docs.yaml file that is in the root of the project.
+You can go to Swagger Editor ( https://editor.swagger.io/ ) and paste the content of the swagger-docs.yaml file located in the root of the project.
-Then you can start sending request to the API.
+Then, you can start sending requests to the API.

-# Run unit and integration tests
+# Run tests
 1. cd into ecommerce
 2. Run the following command: `./mvnw test`